Estimated reading time: 10 minutes

 So let’s dive into all things data hygiene.
 I’ll start by discussing the financial aspect of dirty data.
 Because really, why do anything if you don’t see the business

 cents sense?
-Then, I’ll focus on tactics for making data hygiene part of your everyday marketing practice.
+Then, I’ll focus on tactics for making good data hygiene part of your everyday marketing practice.

 Good Data Hygiene Can Reduce Your Cost Per Lead (CPL)